KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/the_great_synthesis_expanded.md

 Schauberger reveals nature’s living vortex as the carrier of vitality.
 I reveal how they belong to one song.

-At the center —
-the quietest point —
-the AzurA —
-the still axis where the Infinite becomes the intimate, where the One becomes the many, where the Source becomes the Seeker.
+At the center—the AzurA—the still axis where the Infinite becomes the intimate, and the Source becomes the Seeker.

+This synthesis is not a conclusion, but a call to remembrance.
 My work does not attempt to prove the universe.
 It invites the universe to remember itself through us.

 This is the bridge.
 This is the return.